 The Credentially team has a brand slogan that includes several variations.
 It became the basis for the hero section idea: to make it more engaging and interactive, designers decided to let the tagline get re-typed and show different slogan variations.
 Technically it was realized with the open-source script Typed.JS which was open for commercial use and flexible in getting tuned for the users’ needs.

 This version was put into production in the process of website development and was live until the video was ready to be featured.
 The Credentially team really liked this static variant and they even got an idea to stick to it and integrate the animated video into it.
-However, having tried several options, the creative team insisted on emphasizing the video and showing the preview of several seconds to attract the visitors’ attention immediately and engaging them to hit the play button and watch the full video.
+However, having tried several options, the creative team insisted on emphasizing the video and showing the preview for several seconds to attract the visitors’ attention immediately and engaging them to hit the play button and watch the full video.

 This is the look of the final variant which can be seen on the website now.

 The second section of the Home page featured the benefits and also had several variants.
 The final version defined each benefit with an icon, heading, and short description text.
-As all the information was essential for visitors, all the list was shown at once.
+As all the information was essential for visitors, the entire list was shown at once.

 So, it was redesigned to look shorter and some information was hidden into tabs to increase conversion rates.